 How does it feel?

 Every muscle in my body is as sore as if I had competed in every single category at the Summer Olympics.
 From my feet to my neck, everything takes a long time to loosen up enough to move around.

 Some nights, I will have cramps that wake me up screaming.
 I think it comes from the Restless Leg Syndrome, which is associated with fibromyalgia.
 I constantly move my lower legs, and they tense up.

-It is difficult to find a comfortable position to sleep in due to the costochondritis, and inflammatory response on my ribs and sternum (breast plate).
-As you know, there is pressure on your rib cage no matter which sleep position you choose.
+It is difficult to find a comfortable position to sleep in due to the costochondritis and inflammatory response on my ribs and sternum (breastplate).
+As you know, there is pressure on your rib cage no matter which sleeps position you choose.

 I also have sleep apnea and narcolepsy.
 Quality sleep is a rarity.
 I take meds to control the symptoms and to wake up in the morning, and I have a c-pap machine.

 For those who do not know what a c-pap is, it is a continuous flow of air being forced into your nose, to force your body to breathe.
 During phases of apnea, your brain slows down so much that it “forgets” to breathe.

 After a few seconds, your brain realizes it gone done mess up, so it sends an emergency signal to your lungs to take in as much air as possible RIGHT NOW, you idiot lungs, she’s gonna die!
 Oxygen!
 Oxygen!
 Or something to that effect.
 True story.
 Anyhow, my own gasping for air wakes me up, but not quite enough to remember it in the morning.
 When I had my sleep study done, they told me that O stopped breathing 56 times per hour.

 As a result, there is no way I ever reach the restful part of sleep.
 Add to that the pain and the grogginess from the narcolepsy, and voila!
 You’ve got the crankiest woman to have ever graced the surface of the earth under my house!

 What can I do to make it better?